SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 This is not a proper FASTA parsing job, but it serves for now.
 I've dropped the first line describing the sequence and gotten rid of the newline characters.
-So now I can do the following in `gchi`:
+So now I can do the following in `ghci`:

 {% highlight haskell %}
 ghci> mrna <- simpleSeqGetter "lipocalin_mRNA.fa"